Uptime logo

 Introduction

-In an intriguing venture into the science of adolescence Brainstorm: The Power and Purpose of the Teenage Brain teaches us about the inner workings of the teenage brain.
+In his intriguing venture into the science of adolescence, Brainstorm: The Power and Purpose of the Teenage Brain teaches us about the inner workings of the teenage brain, demonstrating how adults can connect with teens and help them through this difficult time.

 Here are the 3 key insights from this Hack